Emergency Room for Pneumonia Treatment in Houston, TX

 Walk-In Pneumonia Treatment – No Appointment Needed

-At Village Emergency Centers, we offer walk-in services for pneumonia treatment, meaning you can receive care at your convenience without needing an appointment.
+At Village Emergency Centers, we offer walk-in ER services for pneumonia treatment, as well as comprehensive care for headaches, UTIs, falls and injuries, orthopedic concerns, women’s health, and infections.
 Whether your symptoms begin suddenly or worsen over time, our emergency room teams are ready to provide immediate assistance, ensuring you receive fast and effective care.

 Pneumonia is a condition involving inflammation of the lungs.
 It’s caused by a bacterial, fungal, or viral infection.
 When these germs enter your lungs and multiply, your body sends white blood cells to the area to fight off the invaders as part of your immune response.
 White blood cells, mucus, and bacteria clog the tiny air sacs in your lungs and inhibit your breathing.